 Skip to main content

-Handler can expose its A2A features as an MCP server so other tools can call the same card, message, task, session, and auth operations.
+Handler can expose A2A protocol operations through an MCP server so other tools can call the same card, message, task, session, and auth operations.

 handler mcp

-The default transport is stdio, which is usually what desktop MCP clients expect.
+The default transport is stdio, which is what most local MCP clients expect.

 Available transports